 Hiring Northwest to serve as your registered agent can dissolve these problems and free you up to manage and grow your nonprofit on your own terms.
 You’ll benefit from the assistance of our expert Corporate Guides and gain access to our numerous free nonprofit forms.
 And if a process server ever does come to our office with a lawsuit for your nonprofit, we’ll scan it and send it to you on the say we receive it.

 Get a Federal Employer Identification Number (EIN)

 Your nonprofit will need a federal employer identification number (FEIN or EIN) to open a bank account and apply to the IRS for federal tax-exempt status (among navigating numerous other financial matters).
 Fortunately, the application process is fairly simple.
-As soon as the state approves your articles, you can apply for an EIN at the IRS website or by phone.
+As soon as the state approves your articles, you can apply for an EIN at the IRS website, by fax, or by mail.
 Or you can add our convenient EIN service, for an additional $50 fee, when you hire Northwest.

 Hold Your Organizational Meeting & Adopt Bylaws

 Vermont requires nonprofits to adopt bylaws, and you should try to do so at your nonprofit’s organizational meeting.
 This is the meeting where you’ll take care of any official business necessary to fully complete your organization’s formation after the state approves your articles of incorporation.
 If your nonprofit intends to seek 501(c)(3) federal tax-exempt status, moreover, be sure to adopt your bylaws before submitting the Application for Recognition of Exemption to the IRS.
 The IRS only wants to deal with a fully formed nonprofit.